 In Norse mythology, gods and goddesses usually belong to one of two tribes: the Aesir and the Vanir.
 Throughout most of the Norse tales, deities from the two tribes get along fairly easily, and it’s hard to pin down firm distinctions between the two groups.
 But there was a time when that wasn’t the case.

 The War of the Gods

-The Vanir goddess Freya was always the foremost practitioner of the art of seidr, a form of magic principally concerned with discerning and altering the course of destiny.
+The Vanir goddess Freya was always the foremost practitioner of the art of seidr, the most terribly powerful kind of magic.
 Like historical seidr practitioners, she wandered from town to town plying her craft for hire.

 Under the name Heiðr (“Bright”), she eventually came to Asgard, the home of the Aesir.
 The Aesir were quite taken by her powers and zealously sought her services.
 But soon they realized that their values of honor, kin loyalty, and obedience to the law were being pushed aside by the selfish desires they sought to fulfill with the witch’s magic.
 Blaming Freya for their own shortcomings, the Aesir called her “Gullveig” (“Gold-greed”) and attempted to murder her.
 Three times they tried to burn her, and three times she was reborn from the ashes.

 Because of this, the Aesir and Vanir came to hate and fear one another, and these hostilities erupted into war.
 The Aesir fought by the rules of plain combat, with weapons and brute force, while the Vanir used the subtler means of magic.
 The war went on for some time, with both sides gaining the upper hand by turns.